Skip to content

 How to Have the Right Time#

 There is the config value MAKER_CHECK_INTERNET.
-If you wish to use your microservice, but got no internet at the moment, the data will be saved and send later.
+If you wish to use your microservice, but have no internet at the moment, the data will be saved and sent later.
 One problem that occurred, is that, for example on a standard Raspberry Pi, the clock and therefore the timestamp will probably be wrong.
 This new option tackles that.
-If it's set active with an active microservice, it will check for internet connection at startup.
-If there is no connection, a dialog will pop up and give the user the possibility to adjust the time.
-In case the machine got a RTC build in and uses it, this option can usually be set to false, because due to the RTC, the time should be correct.
+If it's set to active with an active microservice, it will check for internet connection at startup.
+If there is no connection, a dialog will pop up and allow the user to adjust the time.
+In case the machine has an RTC built in and uses it, this option can usually be set to false, because due to the RTC, the time should be correct.

 Get the LED Working#